 Facebook’s algorithms learn from trial and error and from how your ad campaigns perform.
 Depending on the budget and bid threshold that you specify Facebook will work towards optimizing your campaign for maximum results.
 However, if you don’t balance your budgeting and bidding you could run into a few problems.
 For example if you have a budget of 50 dollars a day but set a restrictive bid cap of 10 dollars, Facebook is most likely to have difficulty reaching the ideal users who are most likely to buy or subscribe to your business offering.
 If the algorithms do not witness engagement and conversions it could eventually drop your ad campaign altogether as it won’t have the engagement it needs to learn and boost your ads.

-Are your Facebook ad campaigns not performing?
-Use this simple check list and optimize your results.
+Are your Facebook ads campaigns not performing?
+Use this simple checklist and optimize your results.